Small Claims Court Jurisdiction

 How are trials conducted?

 Small claims court trials are very informal compared to a regular civil trial.
-This allows the trials to be conducted in a much more informal fashion.
-Furthermore, the judge is allowed and often ask questions of witnesses and parties to help understand the facts of a case.
+In fact, the judge in small claims court is charged with developing facts of the case and may question or summon witnesses.
+Additionally, the judge is allowed to ask questions of the parties and witnesses, and generally takes a more proactive role in determining the facts of a case.
 A small claims court trial is much quicker, often lasting between 15-20 minutes.
-However, if a party wishes for a jury trial, it will likely last a few hours.
+If a jury trial is required, the trial could last a few hours.

 A Justice of the Peace for Jeff Davis County hears small claims court cases for Jeff Davis County.